tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 "Are you just coming out, or are you just going in?"
 Jenny inquired politely.

-"Ah was just going in, but Ah'll follow yo', Brer Skunk," replied Unc' Billy just as politely.
+"Ah was just going in, but Ah'll follow yo', Sis Skunk," replied Unc' Billy just as politely.

 "Nothing of the kind," returned Jenny.
 "I wouldn't for a minute think of going before you.
 I hope I know my manners better than that."

-"Yo' cert'nly are most polite, Brer Skunk.
+"Yo' cert'nly are most polite, Sis Skunk.
 Yo' cert'nly are most polite.
 Yo' are a credit to your bringing up, but politeness always did run in your family.
-There is a saying that han'some is as han'some does, and your politeness is as fine as yo' are han'some, Brer Skunk.
+There is a saying that han'some is as han'some does, and your politeness is as fine as yo' are han'some, Sis Skunk.
 Ah'll just step one side and let yo' go first just to show that Ah sho'ly does appreciate your friendship," said Unc' Billy.

 Jenny Skunk chuckled.
-"I guess you've forgotten that other old saying, 'Age before beauty,' Unc' Billy," said he.
+"I guess you've forgotten that other old saying, 'Age before beauty,' Unc' Billy," said she.
 "So you go first.
 You know you are older than I. I couldn't think of being so impolite as to go first.
 I really couldn't think of such a thing."

 And so they argued and argued, each insisting in the most polite way that the other should go first.
 If the truth were known, neither of them was insisting out of politeness at all.
-No, Sir, politeness had nothing to do with it Jenny Skunk wanted Unc' Billy to go first because Jenny believes in safety first, and it had popped into Jenny's head that there might, there just might, happen to be a trap inside that hole.
-If there was, he much preferred that Unc' Billy should be the one to find it out.
+No, Sir, politeness had nothing to do with it.
+Jenny Skunk wanted Unc' Billy to go first because Jenny believes in safety first, and it had popped into Jenny's head that there might, there just might, happen to be a trap inside that hole.
+If there was, she much preferred that Unc' Billy should be the one to find it out.
 Yes, Sir, that is why Jenny Skunk was so very polite.

-Unc' Billy wanted Jenny to go first because he always feels safer behind Jenny than in front of him.
-He has great respect for that little bag of scent that Jenny carries, and he knows that when Jenny makes use of it, he always throws it in front and never behind him.
-Jenny seldom uses it, but sometimes he does if he happens to be startled and thinks danger near.
+Unc' Billy wanted Jenny to go first because he always feels safer behind Jenny than in front of her.
+He has great respect for that little bag of scent that Jenny carries, and he knows that when Jenny makes use of it, she always throws it in front and never behind her.
+Jenny seldom uses it, but sometimes she does if she happens to be startled and thinks danger near.
 So Unc' Billy preferred that Jenny should go first.
 It wasn't politeness at all on the part of Unc' Billy.
 In both cases it was a kind of selfishness.
 Each was thinking of self.